aws-ia/terraform-adobe-magento/README.md

 Terraform Cloud creates the workspace, which contains the Terraform Cloud organization name.

-Navigate to the directory to deploy dir (the previous command generates `backend.hcl`).
+Navigate to the directory, and deploy Magento (the previous `terraform init` command generates `backend.hcl`):

 ```
 cd ../deploy